top of page

 If you want to become a better genealogist, like Crista Cowan, you go to the database collection listing to find a collection and then search for a name.
 You also look for historical context and reference material to understand your research project better or write a family history.

-Watch the full search process in this step-by-step family history how-to video:
+Watch the full search process in this step-by-step family history how-to.

 Start With a Question

-Successful genealogy investigations depend on quality research questions for finding answers.
+Successful genealogy investigations depend on quality research questions to find answers.
 Once you have a target person in mind, genealogy research depends on time and location, not names.

 Once you find a relevant records collection that might answer your question, you can either investigate the documents using a collection-only search form or browse the images.